 Imagine how popular is rice, that there is a goddess of rice!
 It´s known as Dewi Sri and is very popular in Bali, maybe it´s the actual reason why they have rice on every meal?

-The Indonesian cuisine has a strong influence from the Chinese
+The Indonesian cuisine recipes has a strong influence from the Chinese

 Indonesian locals are already used to eat all the original Chinese dishes, that´s why they may never recognise that those foods are not traditional from Indonesia, but from China.

-The truth is that a great number of Chinese immigrants have decided to move to Indonesia and live their lives there, they have brough with them their original recipes like the bakso meatballs, the bakmi, or even the popular siomay.
+The truth is that a great number of Chinese immigrants decided to move to Indonesia and live their lives there.
+They brought with them their original recipes like the bakso meatballs, the bakmi, or even the popular siomay.